Residential Facilities Policies

-The Housing and Residence Life and Dining Agreements can be found on our Forms page.
+The Housing and Residence Life and Dining Agreements can be found on the Housing Agreement page.

 The only cooking permitted in a Resident's room is that which can be done in a microwave oven.
 Because of the danger of electrical overload, high-wattage appliances are prohibited.
 Residents in Stiles Hall and Van Rensselaer Hall are allowed to cook in their suite.
 In all other facilities, approved appliances must be used in the common area kitchen.